Climate & Environment Emergency Action Plan

 1. Put our house in order.
 Use our communications to make the parish council a focal point for the community.

 2. Lead and support action by the community.
-Help set up and support local farmers and new initiatives to grow food locally, encourage car-sharing, support wildlife, clean up the river, build links between farmers and others, etc.
+Help set up and support local farmers and new initiatives to grow food locally, encourage car-sharing, support wildlife, clean up the river, build links between farmers and others, and strengthen sustainable community structures, etc.